giancaman/Entropy---Manuscript-Dynamic-mixed-data-analysis-and-visualization-apps/README.md

 The project is about constructing distance matrices for EU countries given some Covid-19 related variables.

-The matlab part is about constructing
+The matlab part is about sections 2.1-2.4 and 3.1-3.2 of the manuscript, whereas the shiny apps are described in section 3.3.

-It contains the dataset containing the distances and the source code developed for displaying country comparison in terms of similarity with respect to these variables and according to what proposed in the manuscript.
+The data sets contain the original data with the mixed-type variables about Covid-19 cases, vaccines and stringency measures distances for EU countries (except for Luxembourg and Cyprus).

-After downloading the R app file and all the distance datasets in the same folder, launch the apps from within R and choose the directory where you downloaded the files.
-Then, according to each app you choose to launch, choose different couples of countries for evaluating the time series of the distance between the two chosen countrieschoose the single country to be compared to all other countries for app 2.
-For app 3 and also for the other two apps, therre is a slider for temporal comparison and animation.
+To install the apps do the following steps.
+After downloading the R app files and all the distance datasets in the same folder, launch the apps from within R and choose the directory where you downloaded the files.
+Then, according to each app you choose to launch, choose different couples of countries for evaluating the time series of the distance between the two chosen countries, choose a single country to be compared to all other countries for app 2.
+For app 3 and also for the other two apps, there is a slider for temporal comparison and animation.